A novel class of functionals for perturbative algebraic quantum field theory: Undesirable features of microcausal functionals

 Even though this definition is standard in the literature, there are several problematic features relating to this class that have thus far gone unnoticed.
 The first is that the homotopy operator $\mathcal{H}$ from the previous section does not respect the subcomplex of microcausal multivector fields.
 The problem is that, for $X\in\sX^k_{\mu c}$, an integral of the form

-need not respect wavefront structure, as the integrand is not guaranteed to be bounded in $\egc{n+1+k}$ as $\lambda$ varies.
+does not respect wavefront structure in general, as the integrand is not guaranteed to be bounded in $\egc{n+1+k}$ as $\lambda$ varies.
 It may therefore happen that unwanted singularities pop up when performing the integration in equation \eqref{defhomotopyoperator}.
 Ultimately, this is an obstruction to proving the time-slice axiom for microcausal functionals using the customary method.
 A detailed counterexample to this fact will appear in \cite{Thesis}.

-The second, more serious, problematic feature is that the Poisson-bracket of two microcausal functionals need not be smooth, or even continuous.
+The second, more serious, problematic feature is that the Poisson-bracket of two microcausal functionals is not smooth in general, or even continuous.
 When attempting to calculate the derivative of $\{F,G\}$, it is tempting to use the Leibniz rule to conclude that

 The right-hand side of this equation is well defined, and is given by pairing $h$ with an element of $\egc{1}$, due to the fact that $F$ and $G$ are microcausal, see e.g.\ Section 3 \cite{Brunetti2019}.
 However, despite the fact that there exists an obvious candidate for the derivative, it is not guaranteed that it matches